nomppy/nomppy.github.io/content/posts/impostor.md

 ---
-title: classic impostor syndrome
+title: seasonal impostor syndrome
-description: honestly, i dont even like this blog
+description: honestly, i don't even like this blog
 category: impostor syndrome
-status: in-progress
+status: finished
-end: 2023-03-26
+end: 2023-04-03
 ---

 # 1
-one day, i woke up, and my backpack felt extra heavy. i opened my bag to investigate the cause for the heaviness, but finding none decided to go forth with my day. maybe it was meant to signal physical exhaustion or emotional baggage (can't we start calling that "griefcase"?), maybe the weight of decisions about what i will do in the summer or where i will attend school in the fall, or something else more dire, like a burning desire to be done with all the things you never wanted to start in the first place.
+my backpack felt extra heavy one day, so i opened my bag to investigate the cause for the heaviness. maybe it was meant to signal physical exhaustion or emotional baggage (can't we start calling that "griefcase"?), maybe the weight of decisions about what i will do in the summer or where i will attend school in the fall, or something else more dire, like a burning desire to be done with all the things you never wanted to start in the first place.

 a few minutes later, i hopped on a zoom meeting with my mentors on a research project, but as i stared at my macbook's LCD screen and it stared back, i felt suddenly and inexplicably overwhelmed.